KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+3. No image found.
-3. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Fronius2 by deg0nz](https://github.com/deg0nz/MMM-Fronius2)